opengovsg/engineering-practices/source-control/commits-and-prs.md

 - Tests
 - Risks

 The Risk section is one of the most important part of the PR.
-The PR owner indicates therein he/she has done the required thinking of what could go wrong (best case - worst case) when the code is live, how errors might cascade through the system, and how likely it really is to happen.
+The PR author indicates therein he/she has done the required thinking of what could go wrong (best case - worst case) when the code is live, how errors might cascade through the system, and how likely it really is to happen.
 Risk is a subjective assessment, and obviously, no one opens PRs thinking things are likely to break.
 Still, all changes carry risk, and engineers are notoriously bad at evaluating risks.
-The risk section is a reminder for the PR owner to think about risks.
+The risk section is a reminder for the PR author to think about risks.
 It also helps reviewers validate the thinking, and comment with their own evaluation if necessary.

 Risks typically is a combination of 2 factors:
 - **Impact**: what is changed, how many systems or sub systems can thus potentially be affected?
 Are these system critical?